 The University awards degrees at the end of each of four terms in a year: January (work completed at the end of Winter session); May or June (end of the Spring semester); August (end of Summer Session); and December (end of the Fall semester.)

-Seniors and graduate students who expect to receive degrees or Certificates at the end of any semester, winter or summer session must apply to graduate well in advance.
-The appropriate request for Spring or Summer candidates must be filed online by the preceding October 15, and for Fall or Winter candidates by the preceding March 1.
+Seniors and graduate students who expect to receive degrees or certificates at the end of any semester, winter or summer session must apply to graduate well in advance.
+Spring or Summer candidates should apply for graduation online by the preceding October 15, and Fall or Winter candidates should apply online by the preceding March 1.
+While candidates may continue to apply online after these deadlines, an additional fee applies and names are not guaranteed to appear in the Commencement Program.
 The names of candidates who file within these deadlines will appear in the Commencement Program published each Spring.
 Publication of names in the program does not constitute graduation from the university.
 Credential students should apply in the Credential Center, located in the College of Education by March 1 for December completion and by October 1 for Spring and Summer sessions.
 Requests to graduate submitted later than the deadline will be processed after those submitted on time.
-The degree will be granted once all requirements have been completed, but the student's name will not be printed in the Commencement Program.
+The degree will be granted once all requirements have been completed, but the student’s name will not be printed in the Commencement Program.

 Completion of Records and Requirements